With the split of Ashton Kutcher and Demi Moore hitting the newswire it brings up the question ...

 With the split of Ashton Kutcher and Demi Moore hitting the newswire it brings up the question: Can a couple overcome betrayal?

 We believe it's possible to come out of the other side better and stronger as a couple, however, dramatic changes need to happen in order for the relationship to survive.
 This is not something that can change quickly or without effort.
 There’s a shift that must take place for both parties to rectify and move on — together.
-Is Your Concept Of 'Soul Mate' Keeping You Single?
+Your (Incorrect) Concept Of 'Soul Mate' Is Keeping You Single

 Here are some key things to ponder if you're going to make a go at your relationship after an affair: